SingleManTH/agiletoolkit.org/docs/overview/why-use.md

 ### The limitations of mainstream solutions

-The PHP community offers an exceptional choice of well-engineered MVC frameworks, but even the best can only offer a partial solution to the many challenges of developing rich client data-centric applications.
+The PHP community offers a wide choice of well-engineered MVC frameworks, but even the best can only offer a partial solution to the many challenges of developing rich client data-centric applications.

 With some frameworks you create your AJAX data management system though code generation, and this can offer a rapid solution for straightforward requirements.
 But your application design is constrained by the features built into the generator, and you can end up adapting more complex projects to the framework rather than the framework to the project.